Earn your Master's in Nursing and stand out in the crowd.

 - Program completion in as little as 14-23 months.

-- Most Master's in Nursing Courses offered in a bookend format, with students coming to campus for the first and last meetings of the 10-week term.
+- Most Master's in Nursing Courses offered in a bookend format, with students coming to campus for the first and last meetings of each 10-week term.
 The rest of the term instruction is delivered in an online environment.

 WCU's Master of Science in Nursing degree program helps to prepare nurses to build on their nursing experience and enhance their careers to prepare for administrative, practical, and teaching roles.
 We offer 5 nursing tracks based on guidance taken from the American Association of Colleges of Nursing's (AACN) Master's Essentials.
 Beginning August 2013, these tracks will include: